-If you have a client with a Grade 3 or Grade 4 pressure sore and/or other wound which is slow to heal, have they ever been reviewed by a dietitian?
+If you have a client with a Grade 3 or Grade 4 pressure injury and/or other wound which is slow to heal, have they ever been reviewed by a dietitian?

 This may sound like an unusual or surprising suggestion, but there is a massive link between someone’s nutritional status and their body’s ability to heal wounds.
-This connection is frequently overlooked, in spite of nutritional assessments and nutritional care plans being recommended in the 2014 and 2019 International Guidelines on the Prevention and Treatment of Pressure Ulcers/Injuries produced by the European Pressure Ulcer Advisory Panel, the National Pressure Ulcer Advisory Panel and the Pan Pacific Pressure Injury Alliance.1
+This connection is frequently overlooked, in spite of the 2019 International Guidelines on the Prevention and Treatment of Pressure Ulcers/Injuries specifying that a comprehensive nutrition assessment should be completed for ALL clients with a pressure injury.1

-So while you can have the most amazing district nursing and tissue viability teams on the planet offering the most amazing dressings, a wound simply cannot heal without the appropriate protein and nutrient “building blocks” in place.
-I’ve met so many clients who have struggled with slow wound healing for YEARS, but after we got the nutrition right, their wounds started to heal beautifully.
+So while clients may have amazing district nursing and tissue viability teams in place offering the most advanced dressings, a wound simply cannot heal without the appropriate amounts of protein and other nutritional “building blocks.”
+Even clients who have struggled with slow wound healing for YEARS, can often start to heal beautifully once they get the nutrition right.

 How can a dietitian help with wound healing?